zrwusa/data-structure-typed/README.md

 A library that provides a variety of JavaScript and TypeScript data structures, as well as implementations of some classic algorithms.

+Do you envy languages like C++ with *std*, Python with *collections*, and Java with *java.util*?
+Well, no need to envy anymore!
+JavaScript and TypeScript now have *data-structure-typed*

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)
 ![Language](https://img.shields.io/github/languages/top/zrwusa/data-structure-typed)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/zrwusa/data-structure-typed)